ECMWFCode4Earth/challenges_2020/README.md

 - it contains a clear timeline with milestones and deliverables

 Proposals will be evaluated based on:
-- Quality, clarity and structure
-- Feasibility
-- Innovative approach (if applicable)

 - Comprehensibility
 - Clarity and structure
 - Feasibility